Pelvic Medicine, Continence & Sexual Health

 - Robotic-assisted surgery

 AnneMarie McCormack of New Hampton jokes that before being cared for at Concord Hospital Urologic Institute, she could have written a travel guide for roadside rest areas.

 You Benefit from an Integrated Approach to Care

-When you're a patient of the Center for Urologic Care's Pelvic Medicine, Continence and Sexual Health Program you benefit from an integrated approach to care that involves experts from across multiple disciplines.
+When you're a patient of the Urologic Institute's Pelvic Medicine, Continence and Sexual Health Program you benefit from an integrated approach to care that involves experts from across multiple disciplines.

 - Physical therapists

 - Behavioral therapists

 - Social workers

 - Advanced practitioners

 For example, our physical therapists help you cope with bladder and bowel dysfunction and recovery from surgery.
 Specially trained pelvic floor physical therapists are an integral part of the program.
 Sheryl Cheney and Stacey Lillios are experts in assessing musculoskeletal disorders affecting the pelvis and collaborate with the Pelvic Medicine Program physicians.
 Their care pairs with medical and surgical treatment to offer a comprehensive program to successfully manage chronic and complex disorders affecting intimate functions of bladder/bowel elimination and intimacy.